5 Best Paint Sprayers for Cabinets (That Make You Look Like a Pro)

 Nothing ruins a DIY cabinet project faster than visible brush strokes, roller texture ("orange peel"), or drips.
 If you want that glass-smooth, "factory finish" without paying a contractor $5,000, you need to ditch the brush and upgrade your toolkit.

 Finding the best paint sprayer for kitchen cabinets transforms a tedious month-long project into a satisfying weekend job.
-But with hundreds of models on the market, which one handles thick cabinet enamel without clogging?
+But with hundreds of models on the market in 2026, which one handles thick cabinet enamel—like Sherwin Williams Emerald or Benjamin Moore Advance—without clogging?

 The Cheat Sheet: Quick Comparison Table

 In a rush?
-Here is the breakdown of the top rated sprayers for 2025.
+Here is the breakdown of the top-rated sprayers tested this year.

 HVLP vs. Airless: Which Technology Do You Need?